gradzikb/vim-lsdyna/README.md

 ![vimLsDynaKeyLib](https://raw.github.com/wiki/gradzikb/vim-lsdyna/screenshots/vimLsDynaKeyLib.gif)

+Visit [keyword library wiki page](https://github.com/gradzikb/vim-lsdyna/wiki/Keyword-Library) to see more.

 ###Curve commands
 You can use commands to operate with a curves data directly in VIM.
 The plugin includes four commands:
 - LsDynaScale